tectic/course-s3-cloudfront-site/README.md

 ## Conclusion

 Distributions can take a long time to build.
-Time for along coffee break.
+Time for a long coffee break.
 Once back, continue to monitor them in the **CloudFront** service main **Distributions** screen.
 Once their status changes from `In Progress` to `Deployed` everything should be ready to go.
 We can now reach the site via any of the following below URLs:

 | URL                         | Description                                   |
 | --------------------------- | --------------------------------------------- |